theinvertedform/umt.world/diaries.md

 ---
 title: Diaries
 description: "Selections from a diary.
 Patterns, ideas, gossip, writing notes, shopping lists, daydreams, fantasies."
 abstract: "In the ninth grade, my classmates were shocked by the excessive candour of my MySpace blog posts.
 I published the truth of how I felt without considering the consequences.
 The diary that I publish today is an ongoing experiment in autofictional narrativization---a story based in memoir; an aestheticized residue of a process of living.
-Nothing here should be taken as 'true,' but everything is based in reality.
+Nothing here should be taken as 'true,' but everything is based in reality."

-The writing on this page is influenced by New Narrative, online writing, diary writing, the autobiography, contemporary art and cinema, and cognitive behavioural therapy. *Here are the words that I have left on my page, and in them you will see---the very distance that lies between truth and fiction, between life and art!*"
 toc: true
 status: ongoing
 date: 2023-09-01